-Councillor Alaric Pugh, Portfolio Holder for Planning and Growth, drew relevant issues to the attention of Cabinet, including that the Strategy included opportunities in four key areas (housing, business, infrastructure and inclusive growth) for investment in Growth across West Suffolk; not all of which the Councils had a role or could deliver.
+The Strategy included opportunities in four key areas (housing, business, infrastructure and inclusive growth) for investment in Growth across West Suffolk, not all of which the Councils had a role or could deliver.
 As such, the document would also act as a window to channel and focus energies and activities of external stakeholders and investors.

-Members noted that additional investment opportunities would continue to be presented to the Councils from external stakeholders.
+Additional investment opportunities would continue to be presented to the Councils from external stakeholders.
 The development of an assessment framework/guidance would be completed over the coming months to be available for proposals (both internal and externally) to be considered, taking into account various elements required as summarised in paragraphs 1.6 to 1.8 of the report.